Research

 Consumer outlook

-Consumers are becoming more uneasy about the economy, even as the underlying fundamentals remain generally positive.
+Consumers are becoming more uneasy about the economy.

 A healthy and expanding labor market is a key driver of restaurant sales, as it gives households the financial wherewithal boost spending.
 High rates of employment also increase consumers’ need for the convenience that the industry provides on a daily basis.

 Restaurant sales in 2025 will be dependent on the strength of the economy.
 If consumers have a job, they will likely spend money.
-Based on the expectations of continued job growth, households on the aggregate are expected to remain in a positive financial position.
+Although the U.S. labor market is projected to continue expanding in the months ahead, job growth will likely be slower than was expected at the beginning of the year.

 This article presents the latest trends in key indicators that impact consumers’ ability and willingness to spend.
 Visit this page throughout the year for ongoing analysis of the state of the American consumer.